Avtem/LearnCpp-Quiz-201/step 07.md

 When the user enters 'w' on the keyboard, the only tile that can go up is tile `2`.

-After moving the tile, the field looks like this:
+After moving the tile, the board looks like this:

 ```text
   2  15   1   4